Oulu-IMEDS/OAProgression/README.md

 We used 3xGTX1080Ti NVIDIA cards to train our models, so, please make sure that you have enough memory for minibatches allocation.
 We assume, that 2xGTX1080Ti will also be sufficient.

-### Reproducing the experiemnts
+### Reproducing the experiments

 1. Set-up the metadata, localized ROI and workdir paths in `run_training_docker.sh`.
 Do the same for `run_evaluation_docker.sh`
 2. Execute `run_training_docker.sh`
 3. Execute `run_evaluation_docker.sh`

 Eventually, these scripts will generate a snapshot, containing 5 models from each cross-validation fold.
 You can monitor the process using tensorboard (needs to be run independently), or look at the training logs later, after the experiments.
 They will be generated in the `WRKDIR` (look at the `run_training_docker.sh`.

+### Pre-trained models
+The pre-trained CNN models are available at [http://mipt-ml.oulu.fi/models/OAProgression/](http://mipt-ml.oulu.fi/models/OAProgression/).
+To train the second-level LightGBM models, you need to obtain the OAI dataset metadata.

 ## License

-This software and the pretrained models can be used only for research purposes
+This software and the pre-trained models can be used only for research purposes.